codefresh-io/cap-docs.codefresh.io/_docs/integrations/docker-registries.md

   max-width="80%" %}

 {:start="4"}
-1. Click **Add registry**, and then select the regsitry type to add.
+1. From the **Add Registry Provider** drop-down, select the regsitry type to add.

 {% include image.html
   lightbox="true"